Q. I'm planning on visiting Big South Fork, how do I get to the park?

 Q. Where can I go swimming while at Big South Fork?

-A. The Bandy Creek Swimming Pool is currently closed for the 2013 season but has a supervised swimming area at their lake.
+A. The Bandy Creek Swimming Pool is open Fridays, Saturdays, Sundays, and Holidays between Memorial Day Weekend and Labor Day.
+Season passes are available for individuals.
+Fees to use the pool are based on age.
+Find out more here.
 The park does not recommend swimming in the Big South Fork River.
 Rivers are inherently dangerous with drop-offs, currents and other hidden dangers.
 If you do swim in a river, please wear a life-jacket at all times.

 Q. Can I ride my ATV in Big South Fork?